The ORP Foundation

 Getting on Their Radar

 Family Network: With over 70 family members involved in consultation, the Oppenheimer family's collective awareness spans diverse sectors.
-Organizations making meaningful impact in refugees, education, or environmental issues may come to the foundation's attention through family members' sector involvement.
+Organisations making meaningful impact in refugees, education, or environmental issues may come to the foundation's attention through family members' sector involvement.

 Important Note: The foundation has explicitly chosen an invitation-only model to maintain strategic focus and manage their small operational capacity (one part-time staff member).
-Organizations should not attempt to lobby for consideration, but should instead focus on building sector reputation and demonstrating impact in the foundation's priority areas.
+Organisations should not attempt to lobby for consideration, but should instead focus on building sector reputation and demonstrating impact in the foundation's priority areas.

 Decision Timeline